Viitorul: Neutrality period

-In July 1916, still at Viitorul, Mavrodi was circulating rumors that the Bulgarian Land Forces had clashed with Romanian troops in Southern Dobruja.
-On 24 August, when King Ferdinand I celebrated his birthday, Viitorul praised his leadership, noting that the ultimate resolution regarding "the country's highest interests" was a prerogative of the throne.
-It therefore deferred to Ferdinand the decision to enter the war.
-The paper welcomed Romania's belated entry into the war, as an Entente country, which occurred just four days after the royal celebration.
+During the early days of 1916, Viitorul defended government's de-facto ban on grain exports to Germany, even as factions of the PNL were describing it as a hopeless and destructive policy.
+In July, still at Viitorul, Mavrodi was circulating rumors that the Bulgarian Land Forces had clashed with Romanian troops in Southern Dobruja.
+On 24 August, when King Ferdinand I celebrated his birthday, the newspaper praised his leadership, noting that the ultimate resolution regarding "the country's highest interests" was a prerogative of the throne.
+It therefore deferred to Ferdinand the decision of going to war.
+The paper welcomed Romania's belated entry into the conflict, as an Entente country, which occurred just four days after the royal celebration.
 Its editor, Spiru Hasnaș, contacted the Transylvanian exile George Coșbuc to obtain a celebratory piece from him, but never received it.
 After retaliatory air bombing by the Luftstreitkräfte, Romanian civilians demanded the seizure of any goods owned by the German community; against Marghiloman's advice, Duca published this appeal in Viitorul.
 Covering a Romanian defeat at Turtucaia, it featured a strongly anti-Bulgarian article by the philologist Ioan Bianu, who, as a Germanophile, was keeping entirely silent about the other Central Powers.
 Those killed during the defensive action were also honored with a poem by Ludovic Dauș, published in Viitorul and later in Coșbuc's own Albina.